mininmobile/zvava.org/notes/quotes.md

 "a name is a name"<br>
 - unknown(?)

+"what if i made a mistake just to see if you cared, cause i care"<br>
+- your favorite color (their way)

 "how could it be? i'm just playing out my part in this hypocrisy"<br>
 - look mum no computer (shock horror)